State lawmakers react to Cuomo harassment investigation

-Cuomo released a statement Sunday night apologizing for anyone misinterpreting his “playful” behavior, saying he teases people about their personal lives, meaning no offesnse.
+Cuomo released a statement Sunday night apologizing for anyone misinterpreting his “playful” behavior, saying he teases people about their personal lives, meaning no offense.

 In that apology, he says, “I now understand that my interactions may have been insensitive or too personal and that some of my comments, given my position, made others feel in ways I never intended.”